 Beaches, Lakes and National Parks

-Starting October 15th, all beaches in Costa Rica are open 5 AM to 10 PM Monday through Friday and 5 AM to 8 PM Saturday and Sunday.
+Back on October 15th, all beaches in Costa Rica opened from 5 AM to 10 PM Monday through Friday and 5 AM to 9 PM Saturday and Sunday.
 Individual municipalities have the power to open and close beaches as they see fit.

 As for national parks, all parks may open regardless of location.
 However, not all national parks are open fully.
 Some national parks have only opened one sector or a select number of trails or beaches for visitors.